 I still prefer to make everything from scratch but there are those rare occasions, where it is not my call, but the exact request of the customer, to add a non-edible topper or natural floral decoration.

 I hope that my post be of help to anyone who wants to further improve their skills in cake artistry.
-Please do not hesitate to ask any questions, or email me at firstname.lastname@example.org.
+Please do not hesitate to ask any questions by leaving me a comment.

 See you in my next post,